 You won’t need MAC makeup or the latest fashion to feel good.
 You’ll appreciate the small things like having a roof over your head, having a warm meal and people around you to share experiences.

-A Tuk-Tuk is more of an adventure than an air-conditioned taxi and sometimes the third class carriage where I can hang my legs out and breath fresh air beats any plane!
+A Tuk-Tuk is more of an adventure than an air-conditioned taxi and sometimes the third-class carriage where I can hang my legs out and breathe fresh air beats any plane!

 9. You will become frugal to travel more